composer/windows-setup/README.md

 Composer-Setup downloads and installs Composer so you can use it easily from the command line.

-* it looks for PHP on your computer
+* it looks for PHP on your computer.
-* it creates or modifies `php.ini`, if required
+* it creates or modifies `php.ini` if required.
-* it adds PHP to the path
+* it adds PHP to the path.
-* it installs Composer globally - just type `composer` from any location to use it
+* it installs Composer globally - just type `composer` from any location to use it.
-* it lets you use the Command Prompt, Git Bash, Msys, Msys2 and Cygwin
+* it lets you use the Command Prompt, Git Bash, Msys, Msys2 and Cygwin.
-* it can be deployed unattended for silent installs/uninstalls
+* it can be deployed unattended for silent installs/uninstalls.

 [Download][download] and run the latest release and in the majority of cases this is all you need to do.
 The install process is described in more detail below.